 We were formed as a Maryland corporation on November 28, 2011 under the General Corporation Law of the State of Maryland.
 We are an externally managed, non-diversified closed-end investment company that has elected to be treated as a business development company ("BDC"), under the Investment Company Act of 1940, as amended (the "1940 Act").
 We have elected to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 Our primary investment objective is to generate current income through debt and equity investments.
 A secondary objective is to generate long-term capital appreciation through such investments.
-On December 16, 2011, we filed a registration statement on Form N-2, as amended (File No. 333-178548) (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") to register for sale, on an ongoing basis, of up to \$1.5 billion of shares of common stock (150 million shares at an initial offering price of \$10.00 per share) (the "Offering").
-Except as with respect to minimum offering requirements set by securities regulators of certain states, there is no minimum number of shares of common stock required to be sold in the Offering.
-As of June 30, 2014, we have raised approximately \$133.5 million in the public offering, including proceeds from the distribution reinvestment plan of approximately \$1.7 million.
+On December 16, 2011, we filed a registration statement on Form N-2, as amended (File No. 333-178548) (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") to register for sale, on an ongoing basis, of up to \$1.5 billion of shares of common stock (the "Offering").
+As of September 30, 2014, we have raised approximately \$205.1 million in the public offering, including proceeds from the distribution reinvestment plan of approximately \$3.0 million.

 Our business is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to an Investment Advisory and Administrative Services Agreement dated May 31, 2012, as amended (the "Advisory Agreement").
-On May 31, 2012, we and the Adviser also retained Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC, as the Company's investment sub-adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), pursuant to an Investment Sub-Advisory Agreement (the
+On May 31, 2012, we and the Adviser also retained Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC, as the Company's investment sub-adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), pursuant to an Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement") to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the our investment portfolio and provide certain ongoing administrative services to the Adviser including valuation assistance.
+Main Street obtained a no-action letter from the

-"Sub-Advisory Agreement") to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the our investment portfolio and provide certain ongoing administrative services to the Adviser.
-Main Street obtained a no-action letter from the SEC in November 2013 that permitted it to assign investment sub-adviser duties under the Sub-Advisory Agreement to MSC Adviser I, LLC ("MSC Adviser"), a wholly owned subsidiary of Main Street, and Main Street assigned such duties, and the Sub-Advisory Agreement was amended to reflect such change on December 31, 2013.
+SEC in November 2013 that permitted it to assign investment sub-adviser duties under the Sub-Advisory Agreement to MSC Adviser I, LLC ("MSC Adviser"), a wholly owned subsidiary of Main Street, and Main Street assigned such duties, and the Sub-Advisory Agreement was amended to reflect such change on December 31, 2013.
 The term "Sub-Adviser," as used herein, refers to Main Street until December 31, 2013 and MSC Adviser thereafter.
 The Adviser and Sub-Adviser are collectively referred to herein as the "Advisers."
 Upon the execution of the Sub-Advisory Agreement, Main Street became our affiliate.
 The Company has engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the dealer manager for the Offering.
 The Dealer Manager is responsible for marketing the our shares of common stock being offered pursuant to the Offering.